Sorceress (1995 film)

-Sorceress (also known as Temptress II) is a 1994 American erotic horror film directed by Jim Wynorski.
+Sorceress (also known as Temptress II) is a 1995 American erotic horror film directed by Jim Wynorski.
 Released direct-to-video on January 4, 1995, it is considered a cult film.
 A sequel followed in 1997.

-Premise
+Plot

 An attorney is rising through the ranks at a prominent law firm due to his wife's black magic.
-But he will have to face a new case involving another sorceress who might make it hard for him.
+However, he will have to face a new case involving another sorceress who might make it hard for him.